Iran says wants China's help to resolve Middle East tensions

 China had long objected to unilateral sanctions imposed on Iran by the United States and Europe, though it has supported U.N. ones, and had denounced threats of force.

-Wang said China would fulfil its promises and play an active and constructive role in implementing the nuclear agreement.
+Wang said China would fulfill its promises and play an active and constructive role in implementing the nuclear agreement.